-D22 Conditions D17 and D18 do not apply to a non-artesian exploration drill hole if: a) the land owner and the environmental authority holder have agreed that it should be left for conversion to a water bore; and b) the land owner gives a written undertaking to accept responsibility for the hole; and c) the details of the agreement and the drill hole (such as its GPS location and the drill logs showing the water bearing strata and flow rates) are provided to the Department of Resources within thirty (30) days of the land owner giving the undertaking; and d) the hole is temporarily capped so as to prevent possible ingress of surface waters and associated sediments and pollutants.
-D23 The environmental authority holder must ensure that exploration drill holes that strike artesian flows of water that exceeds 500 litres per hour for seven (7) days must be either: a) decommissioned as soon as practical, but no later than one (1) month after the hole was drilled, apart from holes that are still required for monitoring or evaluation purposes; or b) capped to allow for future conversion into a controlled artesian bore by a licensed water bore driller; or c) converted into a controlled artesian bore by a licensed water bore driller, provided that: i) the land owner has undertaken in writing to accept responsibility for the drill hole; and ii) the explorer provides details of the agreement and the drill hole to the Department of Resources within thirty (30) days of obtaining the landowner's agreement.
-D24 The environmental authority holder must ensure that exploration drill holes that are to be retained for future mineral resource evaluation purposes are cased and capped.
-Holes to be retained for more than three years must be capped with steel casing and appropriately identified.
-D25 Gridlines and geophysical surveys The environmental authority holder must plan and determine the final position of gridlines and geophysical lines (including, but not limited to, seismic lines) in consultation with the landowner.
-D26 When constructing gridlines and geophysical lines (including, but not limited to, seismic lines), the environmental authority holder must ensure that the area and duration of disturbance to land and vegetation is minimised.
+D18 סוט Conditions D2 and D15 do not apply to a non-artesian exploration drill hole if: a) the landowner and the environmental authority holder have agreed that it should be left for conversion to a water bore; b) the landowner gives a written undertaking to accept responsibility for the hole; c) the details of the agreement and the drill hole (such as its GPS location and the drill logs showing the water bearing strata and flow rates) are provided to the Department of Resources within thirty (30) days of the landowner giving the undertaking; and d) the hole is temporarily capped so as to prevent possible ingress of surface waters and associated sediments and pollutants.
+D19 The environmental authority holder must ensure that exploration drill holes that strike artesian flows of water that exceeds 500 litres per hour for seven (7) days must be either: a) decommissioned as soon as practical, but no later than one (1) month after the hole was drilled, apart from holes that are still required for monitoring or evaluation purposes; or b) capped to allow for future conversion into a controlled artesian bore by a licensed water bore driller; or c) converted into a controlled artesian bore by a licensed water bore driller, provided that: the land owner has undertaken in writing to accept responsibility for the drill hole; and the explorer provides details of the agreement and the drill hole to the Department of Resources within thirty (30) days of obtaining the landowner's agreement.
+D20 The environmental authority holder must ensure that exploration drill holes that are to be retained for future mineral resource evaluation purposes are cased and capped.
+Holes to be retained for more than three (3) years must be capped with steel casing and appropriately identified.
+D21 Seismic surveys The environmental authority holder must plan and determine the final position of seismic survey lines in consultation with the landowner.
+D22 The preparation of lines for seismic surveys must not: a) be conducted for more than 93 line km in environmentally sensitive areas; or b) be conducted for more than 1,343 line km within the buffer distance of environmentally sensitive areas1; or c) result in the clearing of vegetation, with the exception of slashing and selective tree- thinning.
+Note: 1 The buffer distance for environmentally sensitive areas 'A' and 'B' are one thousand (1,000) metres and five hundred (500) metres, respectively.